top of page

 Off-the-cuff thoughts here:

-Here on a digital platform called Wix, I essentially am offering my face to face services as a consultant, personal trainer, athletic conditioning coach, and kinesiologist/clinical exercise physiologist.
+Mostly, I am offering face-to-face services as a consultant, personal trainer, athletic conditioning coach, and kinesiologist/clinical exercise physiologist.

-Additionally, recognized as having potential to be a coach/teacher, I was hand picked by a mentor/coach to be one of the youngest coaching certification course conductors (at age 19) for the Canadian sports ministry (i.e., a recognized/certified expert in movement and conditioning).
+Recognized as having potential to be a coach/teacher, I was hand picked by a mentor/coach to be one of the youngest coaching certification course conductors (at age 19) for the Canadian sports ministry (i.e., a recognized/certified expert in movement and conditioning).
+I taught laypersons and teachers to be certified gymnastics coaches.

 More opportunities to grow and develop: The previous certification with the government got me into 3 different Canadian universities as a gymnastics instructor for Physical Education students (the last was at U of Toronto for 5 year until I left grad school at age 31).
 At age 22, I took up Taekwondo/hapkido with a Korean master, having attained 4th degree ranking by age 27,--and then ran/instructed a university club, developing 5 black belts in 5 years time.
 I should mention that my undergrad Physical and Health Education degree involved first aid courses, outdoor education, and numerous individual and team sports courses (i.e., how to coach said activities).
 Most of the grads went on to become career physical and health education teachers in the school systems.